Joseph Chetrit (linguist)

 Joseph (Yossi) Chetrit (יוסף שיטרית; born 1941) is Emeritus Professor of the French language and literature department and the Hebrew language department at the University of Haifa, former head of the Centre for the Study of Jewish Culture in Spain and Muslim Countries, and founder of the Tsfon-Maarav Troupe.
+In 2026, he received the Israel Prize for Hebrew language research.

 Biography

 Joseph Chetrit was born in 1941 in Morocco, where he completed his primary studies in Taroudant, and his secondary and higher education studies in Casablanca.
 He immigrated in 1963 to Israel, where he received his university education at the Hebrew University in Jerusalem, then at the Sorbonne, where he prepared a doctorate in French grammar.
 From October 1972 until his retirement in October 2009, he taught at the University of Haifa, French linguistics (at the Department of French Language and Literature) and socio-pragmatics of Judeo-Arabic and contemporary Hebrew (at the Department of Hebrew language).
 He also taught Hebrew at the Paris Community Center and Jewish Civilization in North Africa at INALCO University in Paris and at the Hebrew University of Jerusalem.
 At Haifa University, he served as director of the language and French literature, dean of the Faculty of Humanities, vice-rector, and member of the management.